SOCL2022/HaDeX/README.md

 * Chat and Q&A interfaces
 * Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
-* Shows possible approaches for data preparation, prompt constru
+* Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (Cognitive Search)